-Kimberly Teehee (Cherokee) is the current senior policy advisor for Native American affairs in the administration of U.S. President Barack Obama where she is a member of the White House Domestic Policy Council.
+Kimberly Teehee (Cherokee) is a principal of Mapetsi Policy Group and the former senior policy advisor for Native American affairs in the administration of U.S. President Barack Obama where she served as a member of the White House Domestic Policy Council.
 Previously, she served as a Senior Advisor to the House of Representatives Native American Caucus Co-Chair, Congressman Dale Kildee (D-MI).
 She served as a member of the NOFAS Board of Directors from 1996 – 2006.

-Michele Zieger is founder of Zieger Productions and a writer-producer in Hollywood, Calif.
-Her current efforts include remaking Divorce Italian Style with Vertigo Films and co-writing and associate producing the 2002 Universal production Skulls II.
-Ms. Zieger has worked as the head of Development and Business Affairs for PM Entertainment, developed TV projects for Rick Edelman and worked as a story editor for Lynda Obst Productions.
-She was an entertainment attorney at the firm Hughes, Hubbard and Reed.
-She earned a master’s degree in screenwriting from the American Film Institute, as well as undergraduate and law degrees from Georgetown University.
+Michele Colucci is an attorney, blogger, writer, speaker, and commentator.
+She is the founder of Mylawsuit.com, a competitive marketplace for contingency-free tort lawsuits.
+Colucci has extensive experience as a writer-producer in Hollywood, California where she founded her own production company, worked as the head of Development and Business Affairs for PM Entertainment, developed TV projects for Rick Edelman and worked as a story editor for Lynda Obst Productions.
+Colucci She earned a master’s degree in screenwriting from the American Film Institute, as well as undergraduate and law degrees from Georgetown University.
 She is a member of the Screen Actors’ Guild and both the California and Washington, DC, bars.
 Ms. Zieger was the founding chair of NOFASWest, coordinating NOFAS awareness and fundraising activities on the West Coast.